 Understanding The Ingredient List

 Legally, the ingredient list is in order of weight.
-The first five ingredients are what is going to make up the bulk of what is in your dog’s food, so pay attention to them.
+The first five ingredients will make up the bulk of what is in your dog’s food, so pay attention to them.
 Do not neglect the remaining ingredients.
 Scan the list looking for food names you recognize.
-Often, the ingredients we do not recognize are synthetic vitamins that are added to meet AAFCO guidelines.
+Often, the ingredients we do not realize are synthetic vitamins added to meet AAFCO guidelines.
 If the rest of the ingredients after the first five are synthetic – this is still significant!

 Wait, But What About Byproducts?